digitaltechnologyandcultures/DICE_Instructor_Handbook/preparing_courses.md

 # Preparing Courses

 When you get into your course for the first time, you will see an empty course shell.
-The Canvas LMS will encourage you to get building your course quickly.
-For WATS courses, we teach from common syllabi, so every course is a copy of the master version of the course.
-In order to prepare your course for students, you will need to copy the master version of the course into your new course, then you'll need to complete an audit checklist.
+If this is your first time teaching, you should ask the program director to populate this empty course with the appropriate course content.
+In order to prepare your course for students, you will need to make sure that the appropriate content is populated into the course.
+Then, you'll need to complete an audit checklist.

 It's very important to be conscientious about looking for issues in the course before you publish it for student access.
 Although you can always fix issues that are noticed later (and you're expected to fix issues and notify the program director whenever they come up; see below), it's best to avoid issues in the first place.
 Encountering broken content or bad information in a course can ruin the experience for our students.

 **Please Note**: The Course Prep process should happen **1-2 weeks before the quarter starts**.
-If there are issues completing any of the preparation steps, please contact the WATS Program Director.
+If there are issues completing any of the preparation steps, please contact the DICE Program Director.

-## Step One: Copy the Course
+## Step One: Copy the Course (ONLY FOR INSTRUCTORS WHO HAVE DEVELOPED THE ORIGINAL CONTENT)
 To copy the master course into your course, complete the following steps:

 First, Go to the Settings page in the course